 Here’s the problem I had with hotel sales.
 In general, clients will book a hotel because they like the look and feel of it, so I never felt like it had anything to do with my ability to sell.
 I felt like a fraud, that at any moment someone would figure out that I didn’t know what I was doing.

-So when I left that job and moved to Victoria to get married I was so insecure in my abilities (as a sales manager) that I took a job as a secretary at The Empress Hotel.
+So when I left that job and moved to Victoria to get married I was so insecure in my abilities (as a sales manager) that I took a job as a secretary at The Empress Hotel in Victoria.
 Everyone had computers but one month into the job I received a hand-written letter that I was supposed to type for one of them.
 That was when I snapped and resigned.

 Some people have an “I can do anything” kind of personality.
 I recently met a designer who started out sewing Halloween costumes for her kids.
 Then all the kids in the neighborhood wanted one too, so she did that until someone asked her to sew a wedding dress.
 She went from wedding dresses to prom dresses and then drapery.